ycpcs/fys100-fall2016/labs/lab02.md

 The program is nice and all, but more smiley faces would be better.
 How can we add another one?

 Let's say that we want to add another smiley face to the right of the first one.
-As we know from [Lab 1](lab01.html), x coordinates increase as we go to the right.
-So, we could just repeat the drawing operations that draw the first face, but increase each x coordinate by a fixed amount, leaving y coordinates, width and height, and other drawing values unchanged.
+As we know from [Lab 1](lab01.html), x-coordinates increase as we go to the right.
+So, we could just repeat the drawing operations that draw the first face, but increase each x-coordinate by a fixed amount, leaving y-coordinates, width and height, and other drawing values unchanged.

 So: add the following code to the `draw` function, just below the code that draws the first smiley face: